GRADES 4 - 6

 - The introduction of long multiplication and long division not forgetting patterns, shapes, fractions and decimals makes for as challenging Maths year.

-The year is filled with enjoyable educational activities including a visit to the Cape Town Museum, the Castle, and the MTN Science Centre.
-Children get to try out their entrepreneurial skills at Grade 5 Market Day.
+The year is filled with enjoyable educational activities including a visit to the Cape Point, Kalk Bay Shark Centre, the Castle and Cape Town Science Centre.

 Wow – what a fun filled year!